malramsay64/phd-thesis/02_Dynamics/conclusion.md

 However, there are simulation studies where the calculation of the decoupling is highly dependent on the calculation of the rotational relaxations.
-Here the problem seems to be
-with the calculation of the decoupling rather than the Trimer model.
+Here the problem is hypothesised to be in the calculation of the decoupling, rather than a deficiency of the Trimer model.
-These results describe the Trimer model as a fantastic tool to model the dynamics of ortho-terphenyl.
+These results show the Trimer model exhibits the key dynamical behaviours of ortho-terphenyl, making it a fantastic tool to investigate the dynamical behaviours attributed to supercooled liquids.

 The dynamics of the trimer molecule additionally provide some interesting insights into understanding